alex-s168/website/pages/article-favicon.typ

 ]

 #section[
-  = Step 5: Digitall Modifications
+  = Step 5: Digital Modifications
   As last step, I removed some of the sketch lines and some minor imperfections digitally.
 ]